safe-global/safe-docs/pages/sdk-protocol-kit.md

 To interact with Ethereum and other EVM blockchains in Node, we can either use: web3.js or ethers.js.
 In this tutorial, we'll use the ethers.js library.
 To use `web3js`, see [Instantiate an EthAdapter section in Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).

-The Protocol Kit's compatible only with **ethers.js v6**.
+The Protocol Kit is compatible only with **ethers.js v6**.
 Make sure you specify this version when installing the SDK.

 You can store your environment variables such as private keys in a `.env` file.
 To read easily from `.env` files, use the `dotenv` library.